CosmicSlothOracle/kosvite/CONSOLIDATED_AUTH_GUIDE.md

 - ✅ Updated `netlify/functions/banners.js` to use Netlify Identity
 - ✅ Updated `netlify/functions/participants.js` to use Netlify Identity
-- ✅ Removed JWT/bcrypt dependencies (kept jsonwebtoken for token verification)
+- ✅ Removed JWT/bcrypt dependencies (no custom JWT verification needed)
 - ✅ Simplified `netlify/functions/common.js`
+- ✅ Using `x-netlify-user` header for authentication

 ### **4. New Admin Dashboard**